BuffaloBorn/tutspolls/COMMANDS.md

 Next its time to create the necessary forms to allow us to create relies and answers.
 First we'll craft a controller by hand; we could of done it with the scaffold generator but it would create extra files that we do not need right now.
 Create a file named: _app/controller/replies&#96;controller.rb_

 Refer to class created above

+With the _app/controller/replies&#96;controller.rb_, we need to have a _new_ and _create_ method.

+In the _new_, we need to make sure that we have reference to the poll object and that can be established by finding the poll via the _poll&#96;id_ from the parameters passed to this controller and the we can  start building a reply object in memory.

 Now we need to update _config/routes.rb_, it should now look this
 ```ruby